annamerk16/annamerk16/README.md

 ### ✨ Fun Fact:
 I have two tuxedo cats that I love more than anything in the world.
 I spend majority of my free time going on long walks in a park or reading a fantasy book.
+I also love games for the mind.
+I play an insane amount of Sudoku every single day (I sometimes dream about it) and I love doing diamond art kits.
 My go-to sweet treat is an iced oatmilk vanilla latte with an almond croissant.